This program is available at the Springfield - Leffel Lane and Xenia locations.

 Students who have met the petition requirements and submitted a petition are eligible to start the the Medical Assisting program's technical (MAS) course sequence.
 Students must contact the Medical Assisting Program Coordinator for academic advising and approval to enroll in the MAS courses.
 Students must maintain an overall C or 2.0 grade point average (GPA) for the courses in the Medical Assisting curriculum in order to be enrolled in MAS courses.

 In order to progress through the program, students must maintain an overall GPA of 2.0 and a grade of C or better in BIO 1105 and all MAS and MST courses.
 Admitted students who drop out must complete and submit a request for reinstatement into the MAS courses.
 Students must have an overall GPA of 2.0 and may be required to retake technical courses that are more than one to two years old to be considered for reinstatement.

 Health and Directed Practice Requirements All Medical Assisting certificate students will complete 200 hours of directed practice at the end of the certificate program.
 The directed practice course hours are only available during the daytime hours.

 All Medical Assisting students must meet health requirements, obtain a criminal background check, and have current Basic Life Support (BLS)/professional cardiopulmonary resuscitation (CPR) certification prior to entering the directed practice course.
 Other requirements may be necessary depending on clinical site placement.
-All students are strongly encouraged to complete Hepatitis B immunizations prior to their second semester in the Medical Assisting program.

 Graduation Requirements Student must pass all the required courses, have a Clark State cumulative transcript grade point average (GPA) of 2.0 (college preparatory courses are not included) and have a C as a minimum grade in BIO 1105 and all MAS and MST courses.